Palash90/site-assets/target/blogs/reinvent-computer/part1.md

-# Reinventing the Computer
+# Reinventing the Computer - Part 1

-Over the last few days, I’ve been diving into different machine learning algorithms.
+Over the last few years, I’ve been diving into different machine learning algorithms and data storage systems.
 While exploring, I hit a surprising roadblock:

 > How can a machine that only understands ON/OFF signals actually collaborate with humans and join a conversation?